AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ Extension admin server has a setup feature
 - ✅ Setup sets the preview password and ensures default app and config are generated
 - ✅ Config and password are saved in a settings folder in storage bucket, file settings
-- Preview server serves firebaseConfig.json from the saved settings
+- ✅ Preview server serves firebaseConfig.json from the saved settings
+- ✅ Editor service worker requests firebaseConfig.json from the preview server
-- Preview server gets the password from the saved settings
+- ✅ Preview server gets the password from the saved settings
-- Extension param for preview password is removed
+- ✅ Extension param for preview password is removed
-- Firebase tool generates a random password if none found
-- Firebase tool checks if extension initialised in the project set and warns if not
+- ✅ Firebase tool checks if extension initialised in the project set and warns if not
-- Link to install extension opens in a new tab
-- If extension present, checks if preview is set up and prompts to do it if not
-- Sets default storage location in setup (maybe from client)
-- Firebase Tool has extension install link
+- ✅ Firebase Tool has extension install link, opens in new tab
   - https://console.firebase.google.com/project/_/extensions/install?ref=elemento/elemento-app-server@0.1.1-alpha.0
 - Document the extension warning
 - Fix the Preview password docs in Guide and in extension
 - Feedback on saving Preview details
 - Get all names right - eg Install complete for {NAME}
+- Elemento favicon

 Preview server